pattyhendrix/GeneratingFaces/README.md

 # GeneratingFaces
-Generating faces with a Wasserstein Gan and the celeb-a dataset
+Generating faces with a Wasserstein Gan and the CelebA dataset: https://www.kaggle.com/jessicali9530/celeba-dataset